 (a) Except as provided in subsection (3)(b) of this rule, the owner or operator of a coal-fired electric generating unit that does not meet the applicable compliance date set forth in section (2) of this rule for any monitoring system under subsection (1)(a) of this rule must, for each monitoring system, determine, record, and report maximum potential (or, as appropriate, minimum potential) values for Hg concentration, stack gas flow rate, stack gas moisture content, and any other parameters required to determine Hg mass emissions and heat input in accordance with OAR 340-228-0637(5).

-(b) The owner or operator of a coal-fired electric generating unit that does not meet the applicable compliance date set forth in paragraph (2)(a)(C) of this rule for any monitoring system under subsection (1)(a) must, for each such monitoring system, determine, record, and report substitute data using the applicable missing data procedures in 40 CFR part 75 subpart D, OAR 340-228-0631, and OAR 340-228-0633, in lieu of the maximum potential (or, as appropriate, minimum potential) values, for a parameter if the owner or operator demonstrates that there is continuity between the data streams for that parameter before and after the construction or installation under subsection (2)(a)(C) of this rule.
+(b) The owner or operator of a coal-fired electric generating unit that does not meet the applicable compliance date set forth in paragraph (2)(a)(C) of this rule for any monitoring system under subsection (1)(a) must, for each such monitoring system, determine, record, and report substitute data using the applicable missing data procedures in 40 CFR part 75 subpart D, in lieu of the maximum potential (or, as appropriate, minimum potential) values, for a parameter if the owner or operator demonstrates that there is continuity between the data streams for that parameter before and after the construction or installation under subsection (2)(a)(C) of this rule.

-(4) Prohibitions.

-(a) No owner or operator of a coal-fired electric generating unit shall use any alternative monitoring system, alternative reference method, or any other alternative to any requirement of this rule and OAR 340-228-0611 through 0637 without having obtained prior written approval.

-(b) No owner or operator of a coal-fired electric generating unit shall operate the unit so as to discharge, or allow to be discharged, Hg emissions to the atmosphere without accounting for all such emissions in accordance with the applicable provisions of this rule and OAR 340-228-0611 through 0637.

-(c) No owner or operator of a coal-fired electric generating unit shall disrupt the continuous emission monitoring system, any portion thereof, or any other approved emission monitoring method, and thereby avoid monitoring and recording Hg mass emissions discharged into the atmosphere, except for periods of recertification or periods when calibration, quality assurance testing, or maintenance is performed in accordance with the applicable provisions of this rule and OAR 340-228-0611 through 0637.

-(d) No owner or operator of a coal-fired electric generating unit shall retire or permanently discontinue use of the continuous emission monitoring system, any component thereof, or any other approved emission monitoring system under this rule, except under any one of the following circumstances:

-(A) The owner or operator is monitoring Hg mass emissions from the coal-fired electric generating unit with another certified monitoring system approved, in accordance with the applicable provisions of this rule and OAR 340-228-0611 through 0637, by the Department for use at that unit that provides emission data for the same pollutant or parameter as the retired or discontinued monitoring system; or

-(B) The owner or operator submits notification of the date of certification testing of a replacement monitoring system for the retired or discontinued monitoring system in accordance with OAR 340-228-0621(3)(c)(A).

-Stat.
+DEQStat.
 Auth.: ORS 468.020 & 468A.310 Stats.
 Implemented: ORS 468A.025 Hist.: DEQ 15-2008, f. & cert. ef 12-31-08